rachadele/cell_annotation_cortex.nf/README.md

 nextflow run main.nf -profile conda
 ```

+NExtflow parameters begin with `-` (e.g. `-profile`; pipeline-specific parameters can be changed on the CLI with `--`).

-To resume after an error, run:
+To resume from the last completed step after an error, run:

 ```
 nextflow run main.nf -profile conda -resume